osm-for-the-dyslexic/data_management/README.md

-# db_postgres
+# data_management
-Scripts and miscellanea for setting up the database used in
+Scripts, documents and miscellanea for data management in

 OpenStreetMap for Dyslexics by Sinergis S.r.l. & Associazione Culturale "lo Studiolo"